wilopesi/wilopesi/README.md

 <p>

  💻 Hi !
-I'm a Full-Stack Developer.
-I work at **Dell Tecnchologies** in development of internal system to support the Brazil sales operations.
+I'm a Software Engineer.
+I work at **Dell Tecnchologies** in development and monitoring of buildings and data centers.
 <br><br>
-- Automation of sales/finance-related processes.
+- Troubleshooting
-- Development and support for system in ASP.NET MVC / .NET Core and Console Application in C#.
+- Development and support for system in ASP.NET MVC / .NET Core and Python Scripts.
 </p>
 <br>
 <hr>